 Controls spending

-Using a budget will show you that eating at restaurants consumes more money than expected.
+Using one will show you that eating at restaurants consumes more money than expected.
 By using a budget, you can better comprehend the importance of each item in your finances.
 This will help control your spending.

 Keeps you on track

-Budgeting is essential to keep yourself on track to reach your financial goals.
-Budgeting can serve as a tool to create a clear and conscious path to keep achieving your financial goals.
-Not only will you remain on track with your goals, but you will also be able to see where you stand in achieving them.
+Budgeting is essential to keeping yourself on track to reach your financial goals.
+It can serve as a tool to create a clear and conscious path to keep achieving your financial goals.
+Not only will you remain on track with your goals, but you will also be able to see where you stand to achieve them.
 And the more in touch you are with your goals, the higher your chances of success.

 Gives financial contentment